 In 2015 alone, America lost 2,824 young people between the ages of 0 and 19 to gun violence — and this doesn’t include thousands of other non-fatal injuries.1 More than 1,100 of these gun-related deaths were either suicides or unintentional shootings.
 Research shows that easily accessible firearms in the home are associated with an increase of both suicide and unintentional deaths for young people.
 Child access prevention (CAP) laws are an important tool for reducing these preventable shootings and suicides by our country’s youth.

 CAP laws address this problem and encourage the safe storage of firearms by imposing liability on adults who allow children to have unsupervised access to guns.
 Researchers have found that millions of children live in homes with easily accessible firearms.
-Approximately one third of handguns are kept loaded and unlocked, and most children know where their parents keep their guns — even if their parents think otherwise.2 In a 2006 study, 73% of children under age 10 living in homes with guns reported knowing the location of their parents’ firearms, and 36% admitted they had handled the weapons.
-These reports directly contradicted 39% of parents who reported that their children did not know the storage location of household guns and 22% of parents who claimed that their children had never handled a household gun.3
+A 2018 study found that 4.6 million minors in the US live in homes with at least one loaded, unlocked firearm.2 Approximately one-third of handguns are kept loaded and unlocked, and most children know where their parents keep their guns — even if their parents think otherwise.3 In a 2006 study, 73% of children under age 10 living in homes with guns reported knowing the location of their parents’ firearms, and 36% admitted they had handled the weapons.
+These reports directly contradicted 39% of parents who reported that their children did not know the storage location of household guns and 22% of parents who claimed that their children had never handled a household gun.4

 For more information about the storage of firearms, see our summary on Safe Storage.